MuchokiDavid/TCP-Server-String-Search/install/commands.md

-# Deployment commands to Linux Deamon
+# Deployment commands to Linux Daemon

 ### 1. Copy the service file to systemd directory